 Mass torts cover a broad range of injury-producing substances, devices, and events.
 The most common types of mass torts include:

 - Dangerous products.
 Dangerous and defective products are one of the most common types of mass tort claims.
 Manufacturers have a responsibility to ensure that their products are safe and provide adequate information to their consumers, and if they fail to do so on a large scale, injured consumers can hold these entities responsible;

 - Exposure to toxic substances.
 Mass toxic torts are a specific type of mass torts claim that involve injury or illness due to chemical or toxin exposure.
+Exposure to Paraquat is a common example of this.
 People may suffer toxic exposure through chemicals at work, home or develop complications due to toxins in pharmaceutical drugs.
 Dangerous and defective products may also expose plaintiffs to these substances;

 - Large-scale catastrophes.
 These are man-made disasters such as fires and explosions at apartment complexes and industrial plants that injure dozens or even hundreds of people;